cisco-asp-web/SONiC/lab_4/lab_4-guide.md

-# Cisco 8000 SONiC — L4 ACL & CoPP Lab Guide [90 min]
+# Lab 4 Guide: ACL and CoPP on Cisco 8000 [90 Min]

 ---